Toothlessness: Masticatory efficiency

 Physiologically, teeth provide for greater chewing ability.
-They allow us to masticate food thoroughly, increasing the surface area necessary to allow for the enzymes present in the saliva, as well as in the stomach and intestines, to digest our food.
-Chewing also allows food to be prepared into small boli that are more readily swallowed than haphazard chunks of considerable size.
-For those who are even partially endentulous, it may become extremely difficult to chew food efficiently enough to swallow comfortably, although this is entirely dependent upon which teeth are lost.
+Teeth allow humans to masticate food thoroughly, increasing the surface area necessary to allow for the enzymes present in the saliva, as well as in the stomach and intestines, to digest the food.
+Chewing also allows food to be prepared into small boli that are more readily swallowed than inconsistent chunks of different sizes.
+For those who are even partially edentulous, it may become extremely difficult to chew food efficiently enough to swallow comfortably, although this is entirely dependent upon which teeth are lost.
 When an individual loses enough posterior teeth to make it difficult to chew, he or she may need to cut their food into very small pieces and learn how to make use of their anterior teeth to chew.
 If enough posterior teeth are missing, this will not only affect their chewing abilities, but also their occlusion; posterior teeth, in a mutually protected occlusion, help to protect the anterior teeth and the vertical dimension of occlusion and, when missing, the anterior teeth begin to bear a greater amount of force than they are structurally prepared for.
 Thus, loss of posterior teeth will cause the anterior teeth to splay.
 This can be prevented by obtaining dental prostheses, such as removable partial dentures, bridges or implant-supported crowns.
 In addition to reestablishing a protected occlusion, these prostheses can greatly improve one's chewing abilities.

 As a consequence of a lack of certain nutrition due to altered eating habits, various health problems can occur, from the mild to the extreme.
 Lack of certain vitamins (A, E and C) and low levels of riboflavin and thiamin can produce a variety of conditions, ranging from constipation, weight loss, arthritis and rheumatism.
-There are more serious conditions such as heart disease and Parkinson's disease and even to the extreme, certain types of Cancer.
-Treatments include changing approaches to eating such as cutting food in advance to make eating easier and less likely to avoid as well as consumer health products such as multivitamins and multi-minerals specifically designed to support the nutritional issues experienced by denture wearers.
+There are more serious conditions such as heart disease and Parkinson's disease and even to the extreme, certain types of cancer.
+Treatments include changing approaches to eating such as cutting food in advance to make eating easier and less likely to avoid as well as consumer health products such as multivitamins and multi-minerals which aid in fulfilling the nutritional deficit found in denture users.

 Numerous studies linking edentulism with instances of disease and medical conditions have been reported.
 In a cross-sectional study, Hamasha and others found significant differences between edentulous and dentate individuals with respect to rates of atherosclerotic vascular disease, heart failure, ischemic heart disease and joint disease.